-We have goodwill for a total amount of $\notin 7.7$ million (2013: $\notin 1.6$ million; 2012: $\notin 1.5$ million) which has been subject to an impairment test.
-Goodwill is tested for impairment based on a discounted cash flow model with cash flows for the next five years derived from the budget and a residual value based on a perpetual growth rate.
-The recoverable amount is sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.
-The key assumptions used to determine the recoverable amount for the different cash generating units, or CGUs, are disclosed and further explained in Note 5 to our audited consolidated financial statements.
+We had goodwill for a total amount of \in 8.9 million as of December 31, 2016 (2015: \in 9.7 million; 2014: \in 7.7 million) which has been subject to an impairment test.
+Goodwill is tested for impairment based on a discounted cash flow model with cash flows for the next five years derived from the budget and a residual value considering a perpetual growth rate.
+The value in use is sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.
+The key assumptions used to determine the value in use for the different cash generating units, or CGUs, are disclosed and further explained in Note 5 to our consolidated financial statements.

-When events or changes in circumstances indicate that the carrying amount of intangible assets and property, plant and equipment may not be recoverable, we estimate the recoverable amount for the individual assets, or when not possible, at the level of CGUs to which the individual assets belong.
-Impairment charges for a total amount of $\notin 0.2$ million have been recorded during 2014 (2013: $\notin 0$ ; 2012: $\notin 0$ ).
+When events or changes in circumstances indicate that the carrying amount of the intangible assets and property, plant and equipment may not be recoverable, we estimate the value in use for the individual assets, or when not possible, at the level of CGUs to which the individual assets belong.
+No impairment charges were recorded during 2016 (2015: \pm 0.1 million; 2014: \pm nil).